oasis-tcs/odata-specs/odata-json-format/4 Common Characteristics.md

 `id` control information MUST appear in OData 4.0 payloads and have the `null` value.
-In 4.01 or greater payloads transient entities need not have the `id` control information, and clients MUST treat entities with neither `id` control information nor a full set of key properties as transient entities.
+In 4.01 or greater payloads transient entities need not have the `id` control information, and clients receiving such payloads MUST treat entities with neither `id` control information nor a full set of key properties as transient entities.
 In 4.02 payloads the `id` control information for transient entities MAY have a string value following the pattern